lonelydomino/animelist/spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User)
 - [x] Include user accounts with unique login attribute (username or email)
 - [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- [ ] Ensure that users can't modify content created by other users
+- [?]
+Ensure that users can't modify content created by other users
-- [ ] Include user input validations
+- [?]
+Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
 - [ ] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [X] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [X] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [X] You don't include changes in a commit that aren't related to the commit message

 Things to do:
 - [ ] add flash messages